awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-elasticloadbalancingv2-targetgroup-targetgroupattribute.md

 `Key`  <a name="cfn-elasticloadbalancingv2-targetgroup-targetgroupattribute-key"></a>
 The name of the attribute\.
-The following attributes are supported by both Application Load Balancers and Network Load Balancers:
+The following attribute is supported by all load balancers:
 +  `deregistration_delay.timeout_seconds` \- The amount of time, in seconds, for Elastic Load Balancing to wait before changing the state of a deregistering target from `draining` to `unused`\.
 The range is 0\-3600 seconds\.
 The default value is 300 seconds\.
 If the target is a Lambda function, this attribute is not supported\.
+The following attributes are supported by both Application Load Balancers and Network Load Balancers:
 +  `stickiness.enabled` \- Indicates whether sticky sessions are enabled\.
 The value is `true` or `false`\.
 The default is `false`\.
 +  `stickiness.type` \- The type of sticky sessions\.
 The possible values are `lb_cookie` for Application Load Balancers or `source_ip` for Network Load Balancers\.
 The following attributes are supported only if the load balancer is an Application Load Balancer and the target is an instance or an IP address: